thinkshout/salesforce/README.txt

   2) You will need to create a remote application to to authorize. https://help.salesforce.com/help/doc/en/remoteaccess_about.htm

-  3) Your site needs to be SSL enabled to authorize the remote applicaiton using OAUTH.
+  3) Your site needs to be SSL enabled to authorize the remote application using OAUTH.

   4) If using the SOAP API, PHP to have been compiled with SOAP web services and